cs-gy6903/2022-fall/project/README.md

 Now that TLS handshake is complete we can send HTTP request to the server.
 Note that all application data is encrypted with application traffic keys (calculated previously), not handshake keys as in all previous messages.
-Also note that this key will use its own IV counter therefore the counter will start from 0 here.
+Also note that both client and server application keys have independent IV counters.
+As HTTP request is the first application data message for the client, the counter will start at 0 from here.

 HTTP request is very simple and has the following format: